 Images: Sarah Mundy, Blossom, Sally Ng, Bamboo basket/Dumpling Shakers, Karen James, Salt and Pepper Shaker and Tray

-Participating Artists: Maria Albornoz, Chai Allilharder, Madison Berry, Dalia Berman, Julie Buyon, Jeanne Carreau, Sarah Clark, Jenn Pal Conte, Gabs Conway, Jeffrey Dean, Brenden Dreiling, Marlene Ferrell, Zoe Filzer, Rose Foley, Robin Henschel, Stephen Heywood, Meg Howton, Karen James, Lexie Koch, Sophia Koch-Holdsworth, Marina Kuchinski, Dallas LaCassa, Paula Landdeck, Victoria Lewandowski, Daeun Lim, Rebecca Lowery, Susie Meskill, Carbery Morrow, Sarah Mundy, Richard Nickel, Sally Ng, Peter-Contesse Olivier, Ellen Salov, Mayetta Steier, Roberta Shapiro
+Participating Artists: Maria Albornoz, Chai Allilharder, Madison Berry, Dalia Berman, Julie Buyon, Jeanne Carreau, Sarah Clark, Jenn Pal Conte, Gabs Conway, Jeffrey Dean, Brenden Dreiling, Marlene Ferrell, Zoe Filzer, Rose Foley, Robin Henschel, Stephen Heywood, Meg Howton, Karen James, Lexie Koch, Sophia Koch-Holdsworth, Marina Kuchinski, Dallas LaCassa, Paula Landdeck, Victoria Lewandowski, Daeun Lim, Rebecca Lowery, Susie Meskill, Carbery Morrow, Sarah Mundy, Jane Neuss Cohen, Richard Nickel, Sally Ng, Peter-Contesse Olivier, Ellen Salov, Roberta Shapiro, Mayetta Steier.

 Clay Art Center Gallery provides a platform for emerging and established artists to explore a wide range of topics that address materials, processes, and techniques, and to engage in critical dialogue through clay.
 We are committed to exhibiting a variety of work from artists around the country with unique and diverse backgrounds, as well showcasing our Clay Art Center artists and students.